 Here is an official step-by-step guide to Making Tax Digital:

 - Allocate time to plan: Companies should focus on developing MTD strategies suitable for their respective business operations and set aside time to hold discussions and formulate alternative plans of action to meet unexpected contingencies.
-At this stage they can identify an MTD champion for their practice ad review their software options.
+At this stage, they can identify an MTD champion for their practice and review their software options.

 - Train staff: Companies should train their staff on the way digital tax functions and educate them on updated concepts and ideas.
 They have to become thorough with the basics so they can explain it to clients and incorporate it in their practices.
 They should be asked to research about MTD and do a presentation on it to get a broad view on the process and figure out how the details work.

 - Make arrangements for workflow and cash flow: Companies which specialize in tax and compliance should expect changes in their operations.
-They should make provisions for staff requirements and even out cash flow to cover all unforeseen expenses and keep a constant check on spending patterns as they may need to be adjusted in line with revenue.
+They should make provisions for staff requirements, even out cash flow to cover all unforeseen expenses, and keep a constant check on spending patterns as they may need to be adjusted in line with revenue.

-- Prepare clients: Many businesses firms think the transition to MTD will be disruptive as the entire scheme of things seems intimidating.
+- Prepare clients: Many business firms think the transition to MTD (Making Tax Digital) will be disruptive, as the entire scheme of things seems intimidating.
 Outsourced accounting firms should use this opportunity to put their skills to use and keep their clients at ease.
 They should clearly elucidate the difference between the old scheme and the new one and inform them on how the changes will affect their operations.
-This way companies won’t be kept in the dark about things and transparency is ensured.
+This way, companies won’t be kept in the dark about things, and transparency is ensured.